goderich/dissertation/dissertation.md

 There were thus two rhotics in Proto-Atayal: \*r and \*ɹ.
 We can determine the fact that \*ɹ was an approximant from its reflexes.
 Most importantly, Plngawan still reflects it as a separate phoneme /ɹ/.
 Other dialects merge it with /w/ or /y/ where it is not deleted, the common feature being that /w/ and /y/ are both approximants.
 On the other hand, Proto-Atayal \*r is still regularly reflected as /r/ in all dialects (except for instances of assimilation or neutralization in specific environments).

 Proto-Atayal \*b was most likely a plosive, though it may have had fricative allophones in certain positions, especially intervocalically.
-Not only can it still be realized as a plosive [b] in Plngawan, C'uli', and Skikun ([@sec:plngawan-consonants;@sec:culi-consonants;@sec:skikun-consonants]), but when it was devoiced word-finally in all dialects except Matu'uwal, it became /p/ and not /f/.
+Not only can it still be realized as a plosive [b] in Plngawan, Klesan, and Skikun ([@sec:plngawan-consonants;@sec:culi-consonants;@sec:skikun-consonants]), but when it was devoiced word-finally in all dialects except Matu'uwal, it became /p/ and not /f/.

 By analogy with \*b, we might assume that \*g was also plosive, and that was likely the case word-initially, to judge from Plngawan reflexes.
 Word-final \*g must have lenited earlier than \*b, because it did not merge with the voiceless velar plosive /k/ in any dialect, but instead variously with /x/, /w/, or ∅.